 With demand established, ensuring a steady supply of zero-emissions hydrogen comes next.
-In the Greater Edmonton Region, this demand could be met through centralized large-scale blue hydrogen moved through repurposed abandoned or discontinued pipelines.
+In the Edmonton Region, this demand could be met through centralized large-scale blue hydrogen moved through repurposed abandoned or discontinued pipelines.

 For example, pipelines could move blue hydrogen to strategically placed heavy transport fuelling stations and residential and commercial buildings.
 Pipelines are the preferred method to transport hydrogen in the region because trucking hydrogen to demand centres drives up cost and makes it more difficult for hydrogen to compete with currently used fuels like diesel and natural gas.

-In its conclusion, the Task Force’s report lists 15 recommendations for how the Greater Edmonton Region and other regions across Canada can move forward to establish hydrogen nodes.
+In its conclusion, the Task Force’s report lists 15 recommendations for how the Edmonton Region and other regions across Canada can move forward to establish hydrogen HUBs.
 Some of these recommendations include quickly removing regulatory barriers to implementing a hydrogen economy, setting price targets for hydrogen supply, and ensuring public investments in hydrogen infrastructure will drive down hydrogen costs and deliver hydrogen to areas where is can be used for multiple purposes.

-The Greater Edmonton Region has already been making headway on many of these recommendations, and will be launching a hydrogen node in the future.
+The Edmonton Region has already been making headway on many of these recommendations, and will be launching a hydrogen HUB in the future.
 The Government of Canada is also expected to release its hydrogen strategy to frame how the country will move forward to produce, use and export low-carbon hydrogen.

-With details on both initiatives still to come, one thing is crystal clear; Canada is in a global race to produce and export hydrogen, and implementing hydrogen nodes is the best way for Canada to catch up to other countries, and put Canada on an accelerated path to implement a hydrogen economy here at home, and become a hydrogen exporter.
+With details on both initiatives still to come, one thing is crystal clear; Canada is in a global race to produce and export hydrogen, and implementing hydrogen HUBs is the best way for Canada to catch up to other countries, and put Canada on an accelerated path to implement a hydrogen economy here at home, and become a hydrogen exporter.